Frequently Asked Questions

 Fourth, the measures of time involve an element of judgment by the expert respondents.
 When sources indicate different estimates, the time indicators reported in Doing Business represent the median values of several responses given under the assumptions of the standardized case.

 Fifth, the methodology assumes that a business has full information on what is required and does not waste time when completing procedures.
 In practice, completing a procedure may take longer if the business lacks information or is unable to follow up promptly.
 Alternatively, the business may choose to disregard some burdensome procedures.
-For both reasons, the time delays reported in Doing Business 2013 would differ from the experiences of entrepreneurs as reported in the World Bank Enterprise Surveys or other perception surveys.
+For both reasons, the time delays reported in Doing Business 2017 would differ from the experiences of entrepreneurs as reported in the World Bank Enterprise Surveys or other perception surveys.

 The Doing Business research is conducted in cooperation with leading academic scholars.
 Each of the indicators underlying Doing Business is based on an academic paper, and all these papers have been or are in the process of being published in peer-reviewed academic journals.
 Doing Business has also compiled a list of research papers on topics covered by Doing Business.

-Across all 185 economies the average correlation coefficient between the 10 sets of indicators included in the aggregate ranking is 0.37, and the coefficients between any 2 sets of indicators range from 0.19 (between getting credit and dealing with construction permits) to 0.60 (between starting a business and protecting investors).
-The low correlations suggest that countries rarely score universally high or universally low on the indicators.
+Each indicator set measures a different aspect of the business regulatory environment.
+The distance to frontier scores and associated rankings of an economy can vary, sometimes significantly, across indicator sets.
+The average correlation coefficient between the 10 indicator sets included in the aggregate distance to frontier score is 0.48, and the coefficients between 2 sets of indicators range from 0.32 (between getting credit and paying taxes) to 0.61 (between registering property and enforcing contracts).
+These correlations suggest that economies rarely score universally well or universally badly on the indicators.

-On average, high rankings on the Doing Business indicators are associated with better economic and social outcomes, but this association need not be linear.
+On average, high rankings in the Doing Business indicators are associated with better economic and social outcomes, but this association need not be linear.
 For example, expedient court procedures to resolve commercial disputes are welcomed by businesses.
 But to ensure a fair process, some procedural requirements are necessary, and these may cause delays.

 There remains a large unfinished agenda for research into what regulation constitutes binding constraints, what package of reforms is most effective, and how this is shaped by country context.
 Empirical research is also needed to establish the optimal level of business regulation—for example, what the optimal duration of court procedures is and what the optimal degree of social protection is.
-The Doing Business indicators provide a new empirical data set that may improve understanding of these issues.
+The Doing Business indicators provide an empirical data set that may improve understanding of these issues.

 Doing Business uses the World Bank regional and income group classifications, available here.